-MEGA is a student organization for graduate students in the Mechanical and Aerospace Engineering Department.
-Our mission is to advise, assist, support, and socially involve graduate students in the Department of Mechanical and Aerospace Engineering at The Ohio State University.
+MEGA is a student organization for graduate students in the Department of Mechanical and Aerospace Engineering.
+Their mission is to advise, assist, support, and socially involve graduate students in the Department of Mechanical and Aerospace Engineering at The Ohio State University.
 By serving as a reliable resource for information, providing a voice for the graduate population, acting as a liaison between graduate students and the MAE faculty and administration, and fostering a sense of community through social activities, we strive to enhance the experience of all mechanical, aerospace, and nuclear engineering graduate students.

 NASA Aeronautics Student Competitions